 But still, I did not give up.
 I asked for a remark of my Speaking test.
 Most of the people I know actually advised me to just do a retake.
 But to be frank, it’s not that easy… With all the stress with the preparation (again), and payment (again), and exam (again).
 Sigh..
 But I believe God has His reasons for this.

 Yesterday, I already received the final mark of my IELTS test.
 Thank God, I made it!
 I had my Speaking Test score changed from 6.5 to 7.0!
 Yey!
 It feels amazing to finally achieve the target score I was aiming.
 And it wouldn’t be possible if not with the help of prayers from family and friends.
-I’m still working on the post of how I opted for a remark.
+You might want to check my re-mark story here.
 Meanwhile, I’m on to the next steps for my AHPRA application. 😉